It has been a long year and you deserve some rest! Here are some self-care tips for busy parents that you can plan into your daily routine.

 9. Schedule Time With Friends or Family

-Maintaining your social connections is an integral part of self-care.
+Maintaining your social connections should be an integral part of your self-care tips.
 However, it can be difficult to find time to see friends and family without the kids.

 Try to schedule a future social activity for yourself, it gives you something to look forward to.
 This can be a good self-care strategy in itself.
 Furthermore, actually engaging in social activity will give a boost to your psychological well-being.

 10. Check the To-Do List